MatteoRomiti/Lightning-Network-Deanonymization/README.md

-# [Work in progress] Cross-Layer Deanonymization Methods in the Lightning Protocol
+# Cross-Layer Deanonymization Methods in the Lightning Protocol

+## [Work in progress]
 This repository is going to host the relevant code and the data to reproduce the results of the research paper.